A Man Lay Dead: Plot summary

 Chief Inspector Roderick Alleyn is called in to investigate.
 Everyone has some kind of alibi.
 Charles was murdered on the ground floor while everyone else was upstairs.
 Arthur Wilde admits to being the killer in the murder game but Nigel, who strikes up a friendship with Alleyn, provides him with an alibi.
-Wilde then confesses to killing Charles but it unable to provide accurate information as to how he pulled it off.
+Wilde then confesses to killing Charles but is unable to provide accurate information as to how he pulled it off.
 Alleyn speculates Wilde is covering for his wife.

 There are few clues to aid Alleyn.
 The dagger lacks fingermarks and the staff saw no one come downstairs.
 Alleyn discovers a partially charred glove in the fireplace that belongs to Mrs. Wilde who claims the glove went missing earlier.
 No one seems to have a satisfying motive.
 Nigel inherits Rankin's estate while Sir Hubert inherits the dagger.
 Wilde also receives a small inheritance.
 Alleyn begins to consider the possibility Rankin's murder may be connected to a murder in London associated with Russian Communists.
 However, this turns out to be a dead end.

 In the denouement, Alleyn reveals all.
 Arthur Wilde murdered Charles Rankin.
 His confession was simply a misdirect to clear his name.
 The Wildes were heavily in debt and needed the small but sufficient inheritance Charles left.
 Wilde created an alibi for himself by talking to Nigel through their shared bathroom door.
 Wilde turned on the bathtub then ran into the hallway through the door in his bedroom.
 To save time, he slid down the banister and stabbed Charles on the way down.
-In under a minute, Charles was back in the bathtub, talking to Nigel through the latter's connecting door.
+In under a minute, Wilde was back in the bathtub, talking to Nigel through the latter's connecting door.
 Although Nigel provided Wilde with an alibi, only Nigel was doing the talking.